-Quizlet’s free study tools and apps are currently used by over a million students and teachers a day – from grade school to grad school, language learners to vocational students, at home and in the classroom.
-Quizlet is used in every imaginable setting in almost every country – public and private schools, religious schools, charter schools, prestigious universities, one room schoolhouses, you name it.
+Quizlet’s free study tools and apps are used by over a million students and teachers a day in every country – from grade school to grad school, language learners to vocational students, at home and in the classroom.

-A hundred million people have already used Quizlet, but we feel like we’re just getting started.
+A hundred million people have already used Quizlet, but we’re really just getting started.

-Replacing paper is a good start, but our larger goal is developing software that enables students to learn and teachers to teach in ways never previously imagined.
+Replacing paper learning tools is a good start, but our larger goal is developing software that enables students to learn and teachers to teach in ways never previously imagined.

 We’ve deployed sophisticated audio technologies, for example, enabling our users to record their own voice on Quizlet or hear native-speaker-quality text-to-speech audio in 18 languages.
 While great for auditory learners, language learners and teachers, these capabilities also turn out to be useful in surprising ways - for studying everything from jazz to frog calls to math formulas.
 Every feature we add immediately makes all the study material ever created on Quizlet even more powerful.

 Our ambitious roadmap includes enhancing Quizlet with everything from tools for specific domains (e.g. verb conjugators and reference dictionaries) to interactive experiences (e.g. multiplayer sentence writing games) to integration with external content and courses.
 We’re not just looking to make learning faster or more convenient, but to make it more challenging, stimulate critical thinking and help people learn from one another.

 If you’re a student, sign up for a free Quizlet account and check out our study tools.
 If you’re a teacher or educator, check out our free tools and also our Quizlet teacher subscription ($25/year) with additional tools for using Quizlet in the classroom.